 The COVID-19 pandemic has revealed striking morbidity and mortality disparities among racial and ethnic minority communities, and populations who are disproportionately exposed infected and die due to complications associated with COVID-19.
 This has underscored the urgency for multipronged, and community-engaged strategies to reduce these inequities.
 Disparities are amplified by community mistrust and misinformation, and policy-influenced on mitigation behaviors.

-Georgia CEAL will work to eliminate these disparities across Georgia.
-Georgia CEAL will deliver intentional and strategic engagement of Black and LatinX communities with social and medical vulnerabilities related to the pandemic.
-This will be achieved through community co-creation of culturally sensitive outreach, health communication and science, from those who are trustworthy, are at the core of changing the path towards reduced hospitalization, illness and death from related to COVID-19.
+Georgia CEAL works to eliminate these disparities across Georgia.
+Georgia CEAL delivers intentional and strategic engagement of Black and LatinX communities with social and medical vulnerabilities related to the pandemic.
+This is achieved through community co-creation of culturally sensitive outreach, health communication and science, from those who are trustworthy, are at the core of changing the path towards reduced hospitalization, illness and death from related to COVID-19.

 Community Governance of Georgia CEAL